AusClimateService/data-code-group/data_roadmap.md

 ## Shared data (ia39)

-The `ia39` project could be (it is currently unused) a place to share data among researchers working with ACS-related material.
+The `ia39` project is a place to share data among researchers working with ACS-related material.
 For example, this might include a dataset that needs to be used by ACS researchers even though it hasn't been formally published yet (e.g. CAFE-f6), a reanalysis dataset downloaded and regridded for easy use (e.g. JRA-55),